 Blockade hexes are unique; one player controls the land, one the water, but the player controlling the land has overall control of the hex.
-A naval unit blockading a port hex, does not control the entire hex, but it does prevent all Sea Movement and Sea Supply involving that port.
-Blockade battles are optional in existing blockades.
+A naval unit blockading a port hex, does not control the hex, but it does prevent all Sea Movement and Sea Supply involving that port.

+Blockade Battles are optional in existing blockades.
 Player 1 can activate the battle at any time during the sequence of player 1 battles.
-If not activated by player 1, player 2 can activate a blockade during player 2 battles, and so on, but only one activation per Game Turn is allowed.
+If not activated by player 1, player 2 can activate a blockade during player 2 battles, and so on.